wpeventmanager/wp-event-manager/readme.txt

 = [3.1.37] 07-08-2023 =

-Fixed: Events Of Other Languages Can Now Be Shown Using The Polylang Plugin
-Fixed: Event Category Shortcode Attributes Are Now Working Properly.
-Fixed: Creating A New Event From The Front, The Event Expiry Date Can Be Added.
 Fixed: The Appearance Of The Deleted Event Field In The Field Editor Is Fixed.
 Fixed: Space Issue Between The Date And Time Separator Is Resolved.
 Fixed: Users Are Now Able To Select Values From Dropdown.